ekiefl/pooltool/docs/examples/README.md

 ## Considerations

-* During calls to `make docs`, a notebook is only executed if all its output cells are empty.
+* `make docs` does not execute notebooks--it renders them as is.
+* `make notebooks` executes all notebooks in this directory.
-* If you have a notebook and would like to add it to the documentation, run it to generate the output cells and add it to `index.md`.
+* If you want to add a notebook to the documentation, run `make notebooks`, then add it to `index.md`.